How to Have a Frugal $42 Weekly Grocery Budget

 Dinners

-We are going to start with focusing on dinners.
+We are going to start by focusing on dinners.
 We’ll get to breakfast and lunches in a bit.

 Pick a different meal for each day of the week.
 This is your official new meal plan.
 You’re going to eat this same meal plan every single week.
 Remember, I told you this would get boring.
 You may get sick of homemade macaroni and cheese.